-- the date, time, and place of the hearing; - a statement of the date, time, place and alleged acts of misconduct; - a statement of the specific charges pending against the Referred Party; and - an identification of the Hearing Officer or University Conduct Board Members, as appropriate scheduling authority rests with the Executive Director of Student Conduct or designee.
-When multiple Referrals involving the same Student are received, each Referral will be considered separately in determining whether a conduct process should be initiated.
-Multiple charges against the same Referred Party will generally be investigated and adjudicated separately; however, at the discretion of the Executive Director of Student Conduct or designee, multiple charges may be investigated and adjudicated together under appropriate circumstances, which may include, but are not limited to, consent of the parties, similar or related conduct, and the administrative burden of considering the charges separately.
-The Executive Director of Student Conduct or designee also has the authority, when a matter involves more than one Referred Party, to hold a single hearing for all Referred Parties, or hold separate hearings for each Referred Party.
+- the date, time, and place of the hearing; - a statement of the date, time, place and alleged acts of misconduct; - a statement of the specific charges pending against the referred party; and - an identification of the hearing officer or hearing board members, as appropriate.

+While every effort will be made to schedule the hearing at a time convenient for all parties, final scheduling authority rests with the Executive Director of Student Conduct or designee.
+When multiple reports involving the same student are received, each report will be considered separately in determining whether a conduct process should be initiated.
+Multiple charges against the same referred party will generally be investigated and adjudicated separately; however, at the discretion of the Executive Director of Student Conduct or designee, multiple charges may be investigated and adjudicated together under appropriate circumstances, which may include, but are not limited to, consent of the parties, similar or related conduct, and the administrative burden of considering the charges separately.
+The Executive Director of Student Conduct or designee also has the authority, when a matter involves more than one referred party, to hold a single hearing for all referred parties, or hold separate hearings for each referred party.